 Proposals should engage contemporary social science inequality literature, demonstrate creativity and potential to advance inequality scholarship, and lead to publications in peer-reviewed social science journals and/or to successful external grant proposals.
 Proposals will be judged on their academic rigor, intellectual creativity, potential contributions to the inequality literature and inequality research infrastructure (e.g., collection of new and publicly available data), and social scientific merit.

 The program is possible through a generous grant from the Atlantic Philanthropies.
-Deadline for application is April 1, 2021.
+The deadline for application is April 1, 2021.